Florida’s Most Popular Harvest Festival

-Tickets for concerts and festival admission go on sale Monday, Dec.
-3, at 8 am online at www.flstrawberryfestival.com, by phone at 813-754-1996, or in person at the Amscot Main Ticket Gate, 2209 West Oak Avenue in Plant City.
+Tickets went on sale Dec.
+5 and can be purchased online at www.flstrawberryfestival.com, by phone at 813-754-1996, or in person at the Amscot Main Ticket Gate, 2209 West Oak Avenue in Plant City.

 Concert tickets and festival admission are sold separately.
-Advanced-sale festival admission is $8 for adults and $4 for children.
-(Gate admission is set at $10 for adults, $5 for children.)
+Advanced-sale festival admission is $10 for adults and $5 for children.

-There will also be free entertainment in throught the 11 days of the festival.
+There will also be free entertainment throughout the festival grounds.

 It’ll be a strawberry pickin’ good time!